helium/HIP/0080-simplifying-dao-utility-score.md

 The sole remaining purpose of onboarding fees is to protect the Helium DAO from nuisance attacks caused by onboarding an arbitrary number of invalid hotspots.

-Therefore, the Helium DAO, with HIP-80, sets the onboarding fee for all subDAOs universally to $5, to be modified in the future as needed through Helium DAO governance.
+Therefore, the Helium DAO, with HIP-80, sets a minimum onboarding fee for all subDAOs of $5, to be modified in the future as needed through Helium DAO governance.
 A Hotspot participating in multiple subDAOs shall burn a separate fee to each subDAO independently.
+Each subDAO may set its onboarding fee as desired by subDAO governance, subject to the minimum.

 As a one-time exception, all MOBILE Hotspots onboarded prior to the implementation of HIP-70 through the legacy onboarding procedure, which was introduced in the implementation of HIP-53, shall be considered to have been onboarded to both the MOBILE and the IOT subDAOs.